richchapler/AzureSolutionsDocumentation/docs/Data_Delivery_API.md

 ## Use Case
 This solution considers the following requirements:

-* "We have customer-specific data that we want to share with customers securely"
+* "We have customer-specific data that we want to share via API"
-* "Customer data must be 'air-gapped' {i.e., zero chance of Customer 1 seeing Customer 2 data, and vice versa}"
-* "In the future, we will want to monetize our analysis and data offerings with customers"

 ## Proposed Solution
 This solution will address requirements in one exercise: